ahussain119/Build-and-deploy-on-kubeadm/README.md

 7. Finally, create an admin user to manage Jenkins.

-## Docker Setup on EC2 and configuring on jenkins
+## Docker Setup on EC2 and configuring on Jenkins
 To set up Docker on the EC2 instance and configure it in Jenkins, follow these steps:

-1. SSH into the Jenkins EC2 server, use it as a jump server.
+1. SSH into the Jenkins EC2 server and use it as a jump server.

 2. Copy the SSH key and create an SSH key in Jenkins.
-Make sure to change the permissions for the key file using the following command, then ssh to docker's EC2:
+Make sure to change the permissions for the key file using the following command, then SSH to the Docker's EC2:
     ```
     chmod 400 key-name
     ```